-8. Align with premium content through Twitter Amplify.
+8. Align with premium content with In-Stream Video Ads.

 Election coverage will lead the news just about every day until Election Day.
-Twitter Amplify connects brands with a broad yet targeted audience by aligning timely content from premium media companies.
+Twitter's In-Stream Video Ads connects brands with a broad yet targeted audience by aligning timely content from premium media companies.

-AARP connected with an engaged election audience by running this pre-roll video in front of premium content from Amplify partners.
+AARP connected with an engaged election audience by running pre-roll video in front of premium content from partners.

 9. Convert news and politics followers with Direct Response Ads.